 Describes the theory and/or child development research used in the development of the curriculum.

 Goals and Objectives

 Provides developmentally appropriate goals and objectives that align with the North Dakota Early Leaning Guidelines and reflect the program's philosophy.

-Includes guidance on developing an age-appropriate schedule that is predictable but flexible to take advantage of “teachable moments” and is responsive to the needs of individual children.
+Includes guidance on developing an age-appropriate schedule that is predictable but flexible and is responsive to the needs of individual children.
 Routines such as feeding or toileting are included as an integral part of the children’s schedule and learning as age appropriate.

 Set-Up of Physical Environment

-Provides guidance for the set-up of the physical environmen ( room/home space arrangement; furnishings; and equipment) and it's link to learning
+Provides guidance for the set-up of the physical environment (room/home space arrangement, furnishings, and equipment) and its link to learning.

 The materials and experiences used in the curriculum